adamdehaven/shared-ui-components/packages/core/konnect-app-shell/README.md

 - Permissions have not yet been fetched
 - The Konnect active region has not been determined
 - The `KonnectAppShell` is overriding `props` passed by the host application (e.g. `loading`)
-- Launch Darkly feature flags are not yet availalbe for evaluation
+- Launch Darkly feature flags are not yet available for evaluation

 #### `update:active-geo`